dart-lang/language/working/4200-metaobjects/feature-specification.md

 can be expressed using the same syntax as statically resolved tear-offs and invocations, e.g., `X.new` and `X.new(42)`.
 Note that these forms may also invoke or tear off a method named `call` in situations where this method does not forward the invocation to a constructor.
-For example, it could forward to a static method named `call` for some values of `X`.*
+For example, it could be a method named `call` inherited due to a `static extends` clause.*

 Consider a member access whose receiver is a possibly qualified identifier that denotes a class, mixin, mixin class, or enum declaration _D_ (e.g.,